19hours/sg-statutes/Acts/Charities Act.md

 [10/2007]

-(4) Any person who continues in his membership of a charity in contravention of an order under subsection (2) or (3) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 12 months or to both and, in the case of a continuing offence, to a further fine not exceeding $50 for every day or part thereof during which the offence continues after conviction.
+(4) Any person who continues in his membership of a charity in contravention of an order under subsection (2) or (3) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 3 years or to both and, in the case of a continuing offence, to a further fine not exceeding $100 for every day or part thereof during which the offence continues after conviction.

+[Act 2 of 2018 wef 01/04/2018]

 [10/2007]